shanmo/Kalibr-camera-calibration/camera imu calibration/preliminary test/readme.md

 We need to first calibrate the stereo cameras, and use the resulting cam file as input.
 We also need to create the `imu.yaml` based on [this](https://github.com/ethz-asl/kalibr/wiki/yaml-formats).

-The IMU we use is implemented in pixhawk, and the relevant data can be found [here](https://groups.google.com/forum/#!topic/px4users/Nv5nZ8PrsKM).
+The IMU we use is implemented in pixhawk, and according to [here](https://groups.google.com/forum/#!topic/px4users/Nv5nZ8PrsKM), the IMU model is MPU6050.
+Its datasheet can be found at [here](https://www.invensense.com/products/motion-tracking/6-axis/mpu-6050/).
+Although from the [wiki](https://github.com/ethz-asl/kalibr/wiki/IMU-Noise-Model), it seems that we could obtain the required data from the datasheet, we use the values mentioned in [here](https://groups.google.com/forum/#!topic/px4users/Nv5nZ8PrsKM).

 Note that we should add `rostopic: /mavros/imu/data` in the beginning, which is not provided on the web page but is included in the [example](https://github.com/ethz-asl/kalibr/wiki/downloads).